 A fasting-mimicking diet is a low-calorie, not a no-calorie, eating plan.

-The fasting-mimicking diet is a specifically formulated 5-day program designed to mimic a 5-day water fast while providing nutrients and calories.
-The diet ( it is real food) is meant to provide the benefits of fasting while minimizing adverse side effects associated with fasting, such as fatigue and headaches.
+The fasting-mimicking diet is a scientifically formulated 5-day program designed to mimic a 5-day water fast while providing nutrients and calories.
+The diet ( it is real food) aims to provide the benefits of fasting while minimizing negative side effects associated with fasting, such as fatigue and headaches.
 The ProLon meal kit is currently the only fasting-mimicking diet program on the market*.

 This may sound impossible, but the diet is based on years of scientific research receiving millions of dollars in NIH funding and is currently the subject of over 50 ongoing clinical trials.